 McGinnis House - 129 Third Avenue

 Moved from its original site, this house was formerly owned by the prominent Canadian writer, W. D. Valgardson.

 Viking Statue - Second Avenue

-Erected by the Gimli Chamber of Commerce in 1967, our centennial year.
-The statue was designed by Gissur Eliasson of the University of Manitoba and made of fiberglass by George Barone.
+Erected by the Gimli Chamber of Commerce in 1967, our centennial year, the Viking statue was designed by Gissur Eliasson of the University of Manitoba and made of fiberglass by George Barone.
 It is 5 meters (15 feet) in height.

 A-Spire Theatre - 76 Second Avenue - 1905

 The original steeple and Gothic revival style of the Gimli Unitarian Church show the architecture of its time.

 H. P. Tergeson & Sons Store - 82 First Avenue - 1899

 The Tergeson Store is a real old-fashioned general store - the best country store in the province!
 Its architecture is significant of that time - pressed tin ceiling and original flooring still exist.
 Check out the cash register.
 The Tergesen store is an MHS Centennial Business Award recipient.

-Located in the harbour area, it is an Icelandic ethnic museum which also contains Ukrainian artifacts and a history of fishing on Lake Winnipeg.
+Located in the harbour area, the New Iceland Heritage Museum is an Icelandic ethnic museum which also contains Ukrainian artifacts and a history of fishing on Lake Winnipeg.